koffee/pot/README.md

 - After a month of writing `local` in front of everything...
 - And after reading worrying things about fragmentation of the LUA community [(in particular, about LUAJIT)](https://realmensch.org/2016/05/28/goodbye-lua/)...

+...
 I went looking for another implementation method.
-I tried coffeescript back in 2010 and was afraid it would be a temporary fad.
+I dabbled in Coffeescript back in 2010 and was afraid it would be a temporary fad.
 But since then: